ColeLieberman07/apiwatch/README.md

 This exists to answer one question: **do undocumented changes happen often enough that anyone would pay to hear about them?**

-1. Pick 3–5 APIs.
-Prefer ones shipping fast, with large developer bases.
-2. Let it run every 6 hours for 14 days.
-Don't touch it.
-3. Log every BREAKING and ADDITIVE finding.
-For each, check whether the vendor documented it anywhere. **Undocumented catches are the only number that matters.**

-### Kill criteria — decide now, not later

-- **0 undocumented catches in 14 days** → stop.
-The thesis is wrong and you spent two weeks, which was the point.
-- **1–2** → real but too rare to sell.
-Either widen to noisier APIs (AI provider APIs move much faster than package registries) or stop.
-- **3+** → you have a screenshot that argues for itself.
-That's your Hacker News post, and it's worth more than any landing page.

-Do not extend to week three hoping.
-A fast honest no is the whole point of building it this way.

-## What v2 looks like (only after the above passes)

-Map findings back to source: "field `X` was removed, and you call it in `src/billing.ts:47`."
-That's when it stops being a monitor and starts being a product.
-Don't build it before you have the catches.